 Yes, we are carrying out a full repairs service and are able to book appointments for routine repairs as soon as they are reported.

 What should I do if I need something repaired?

-If you need to report a new repair, we ask you to do this through MyCuro, our secure customer portal.
+If you need to report a routine repair and book an appointment, the easiest way to do this is through MyCuro, our secure customer portal.
 It’s easy to register and you can access live information about your account and report non-emergency repairs 24/7.

 If your repair is an emergency, please call us in the usual way on 01225 366000.

 What do you class as an emergency repair?